goshippo/about-us/behavior/README.md

 ## Code it like you're going maintain it forever

-Taking ownership of our work, and being accountable and caring about your craft as well as how it will affect your co-workers and company.
+Taking ownership of your work, and being accountable and caring about your craft as well as how it will affect your co-workers and company.

 <img src=../rsrcs/core_session_1.jpg>